Bisher Al-Khasawneh's Cabinet

-Prime Minister Bisher Al-Khasawneh's was tasked with forming a cabinet on 7 October 2020.
+Prime Minister Bisher Al-Khasawneh was tasked with forming a cabinet on 7 October 2020.
 He was sworn in along with his cabinet on 12 October 2020.
 The two exceptions were Minister of State Mahmoud Kharabsheh who had been tested positive for COVID-19, and Minister of State for Follow-up and Government Coordination Nawaf Wasfi Tell who had to follow quarantine requirements after return from abroad.

+The cabinet saw reshuffles in March and October 2021, October 2022, and September 2023.

-Cabinet Members
+Cabinet members

-The current Cabinet of Prime Minister and Minister of Defence Bisher Al-Khasawneh include the following members:
+The Cabinet of Prime Minister and Minister of Defence Bisher Al-Khasawneh included the following members: